RaioMitt/UGV-milrem/README.md

 After saving a waypoint, you can:

-    Rename it using the Rename button.
+    Rename: Rename waypoint button.

-    Drive to it again.
+    Drive: Instantly teleports the UGV to the waypoint and removes the waypoint.

-    Delete it permanently.
+    Delete: delete permanently.

 You can view all saved waypoints by clicking on Show Waypoints, where you will have access to the same options for each waypoint.
 'Show Waypoints' tabel also refreshes automaticly after changing something.